 China's Yunnan reports 15 new local COVID-19 cases

-KUNMING, April 5 -- Southwest China's Yunnan Province reported 15 new locally transmitted COVID-19 cases and five new asymptomatic cases on Sunday, the provincial health commission said on Monday.
+KUNMING, April 6 (Xinhua) -- Southwest China's Yunnan Province reported 15 new locally transmitted COVID-19 cases and two new asymptomatic cases on Monday, the provincial health commission said on Tuesday.

 All the confirmed and asymptomatic cases were found in the border city of Ruili during a citywide nucleic acid testing campaign, the commission said.